C3D1/BDLC_FS23/V06/pandas_course.md

 12. Start the workshop with `jupyter lab`.
 13. As long as the shell is open, you can access [http://bdlc-XX.el.eee.intern:8888/lab](http://bdlc-XX.el.eee.intern:8888/lab).
     1. Use your `jupyterlab` password.
-    2. You can dismiss the warnings: `jupyterlab-git server extension` and `Jupyterlab Code Formatter Error`.
+    2. You can dismiss the warnings: `jupyterlab-git server extension`.

 Note, if you logout from your session, the `jupyter daemon` is no longer listening.
 If you want to continue with the course, just activate the venv again and start `jupyterlab`, e.g.